Growing Romanesco Broccoli | How to Grow Roman Cauliflower

 • Keep the soil evenly moist and not soggy.

-Note: If you are looking forward to having a fall or winter harvest, transplant the seedlings in the garden in summer.
-For regions with mild winter, you can plant it in the fall.
+Note: If you are looking forward to a fall or winter harvest, transplant the seedlings in the garden in summer.
+For regions with mild winters, you can plant them in the fall.

 Best Companion Plants for Romanesco Broccoli

-Dill, artichokes, chard, beet, carrot, celery, cucumber, spinach, beans, oregano, peas, potatoes, sage, and thyme are some of the best plants you can grow with it.
+Dill, artichokes, chard, beet, carrot, celery, cucumber, spinach, beans, oregano, peas, potatoes, sage, and thyme are some of the best plants you can grow with them.

 Want your Rhubarb to flower?
 Click here